Yiju-Li/CV/README.md

 *Last Revised: 2023/04/01.
 To access my latest resume, please click this [link](https://yijuli.info/resume.pdf).*

 As a dual-degree candidate in Computer Engineering and Applied Mathematics at UC San Diego, I possess strong skills in software/hardware development and theoretical computer science.
 My math background and problem-solving abilities allow me to approach complex problems with ease.
-Additionally, my communication skills and commitment to high-quality work make me a strong candidate for everything.

 ## Education
 University of California, San Diego